TM-threemavithana/TM-threemavithana/README.md

 ### About Me

 - 😊 I’m Tharuka Madhuwantha Threemavithana
-- 👦🏻 I'm [Your Age] years old
+- 👦🏻 I'm 23 years old
 - 👀 I’m interested in HTML, CSS, JavaScript, C++, Hacking, Web Development, and more...
 - 🌱 I’m currently pursuing a degree in Computer Engineering.
-- 🕺 I'm also a member of [Relevant Organizations or Communities].
 - 💞️ I’m looking to collaborate on building websites and web apps, developing Linux tools, Linux server operations, and more...
-- 📫 Email me at [Your Email] to get in touch.
+- 📫 Email me at tharukamaduwantha62@gmail.com to get in touch
-- 🤩 Follow me on Instagram [Your Instagram URL]
-- 💬 Text me on WhatsApp [Your WhatsApp Number]
+- 💬 Text me on WhatsApp 0716993022

 [![trophy](https://github-profile-trophy.vercel.app/?username=TM-threemavithana)](https://github.com/ryo-ma/github-profile-trophy)